-Seeds and nuts are often lumped into the same category, and while they are incredibly diverse, they do possess many similar health benefits, including the ability to improve digestion, protect your heart, prevent chronic disease, reduce the risk diabetes, build strong bones, increase immunity, fight cancer, and stimulate growth, among others.
+Seeds and nuts are often lumped into the same category, and while they are incredibly diverse, they do possess many similar health benefits.
+They include the ability to improve digestion, protect your heart, prevent chronic diseases, reduce the risk diabetes, build strong bones, increase immunity, fight cancer, and stimulate growth, among others.

 Seeds And Nuts